Wuvist/sgx3000/report_draft.md

 Analyzing the standard deviations of these three banks, with DBS at 7.97, UOB at 6.58, and OCBC at 3.05, indicates that DBS has the highest volatility, followed by UOB, and OCBC has the lowest.
 This is also reflected in their stock price movements.
 Therefore, if you are a risk-averse investor, it's recommended to invest in OCBC.
 However, if you are willing to take on more risk for the potential of higher returns, DBS could be the better choice for investment.
 ![Banks analysis volatility](/Banks%203.png "Figure 3 Banking stocks volatility")

+This section we focused merely on dividend return of SG banks and its comparison to top banks in China and US.
+The return gaining from stock itself is ignore.
+We will analysis this more in section C.

 # REIT-s

 A well-established REIT market is another advantage of SGX.
 Carrying on with the theme of dividends, Singapore also has a vibrant real estate investment trust (REIT) market which is now the second largest in Asia (after Japan).
 Specially, one-fifth the stock market of SG is taken by REITs.